Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 p.
 32: Generally, on leaving and entering waterholes during \textit{yalatja} [short hunting trips], families would light small fires [for signal smokes].
 By lighting a fire they were sending a message: 'Yes, come, water or game is in abundance here' or 'Yes, I am at the Warakurna soak and your sister is here with my aunty and uncle'.

 p.
 33: In the early days everyone travelling around, all the time looking for rain and smoke.

 \item \cite{Magarey:1894}

-There are several forms of signalling smoke, and amongst others the following are in regular use: (a) A slender column of pale-hued smoke; (b) a heavy column of pale-hued smoke; (c) a slender column of black (or dark) smoke; (d) a heavy column of black (or dark) smoke; (e) a spiral-coil form of pale and dark (each) smoke; (f) interrupted or intermittent smokes, e.g., in puffs, balloons, balls, parallels, etc; (g) groups of smokes, one, two, or three of any one form, or of several forms at times merged.
+There are several forms of signalling smoke, and amongst others the following are in regular use: (a) A pale-hued slender column, (b) a pale-hued heavy column, (c) a slender column of black smoke, (d) a heavy column of black smoke, (e) a spiral-coil form of pale and dark (each) smoke, (f) interrupted or intermittent smokes, e.g., in puffs, balloons, balls, parallels, etc, (g) groups of smokes, one, two, or three of any one form, or of several forms at times merged.

 There are combinations of form from the same smoke-column by means of sudden wavings of sheets of bark, causing side puffs of the smoke to rise on alternate sides of the producing blaze.
 By skilful manipulation of the smoke-pillar two columns rise in the air parallel to each other, one column pale-hued, one column dark.